Changissnz/nu_merchant_principal/README.md

 power as defendors, specifically ones that have to employ an assortment of deception as response to the cycle.
-The use of the term "cycle" in this case is not for those lone and permutatatorial processes that these defendors use, actually antagonistic to them.
+The use of the term "cycle" in this case is not for those lone and permutatorial processes that these defendors use, actually antagonistic to them.
 This strict usage of the conceptual cycle as an antagonist to these defendors is a duality, and perhaps the terms "good" and "bad" do not